Nisarga/website-searcher/README.md

 - Gradle is used as a build system.
 Install gradle and run a `gradle build` in the main project structure to compile the code
 - The jar file is uploaded which can be directly run as `java -jar build/libs/website-searcher.jar` or can be run with this command after a `gradle build`
-- The results are located in `results.txt`
+- The results are located in `results.txt` which contain the list of URLS with the search term